stefanbutura/redify/README.md

 # Known issues

 1. Deleting a time entry from Redmine will not delete the time entry from Clockify.
 For now, it has to be deleted manually.

+2. Only the most recent 100 entries are updated for each user